 If it is done for cosmetic reasons, sclerotherapy is usually not covered by insurance.

 If you are considering sclerotherapy, you might want to consider some questions about treatment .
-These questions might include: How much experience does the doctor have with the particular treatment?
-How much do the exam and treatment cost?
+These questions might include: How much do the exam and treatment cost?
 How many treatments does the doctor think you will need?

 For help deciding whether to have a procedure for varicose veins, see: